-The great majority of people who experience a mental illness do not die by suicide.
-However, of those who die from suicide, more than 90 percent have a diagnosable mental disorder.
 This would mean they ultimately died of a disease.
-This issue can be fuzzy.
+This can be debatable.
 But it’s definitely worth mentioning and deserves serious discussion.

 Soli Deo Gloria, Nick

-FYI – I included the following at the bottom of my original blog, Suicide and the Bible.
+FYI – I included the following at the beginning of my original blog, Suicide and the Bible.
 I include it here again.

 NOTE: If you have been, or are, suicidal, please do not misconstrue my intent here by interpreting this blog as it being ok to take your life since the Bible clearly says, if you’ve professed your faith in Christ, you will go to heaven.
 Suicide is never the answer to one’s problems.
 I know from personal experience the devastation suicide has on a family and friends.
 If you are depressed and/or suicidal, get help immediately.
 Talk to someone – anyone.
 Help and hope are available in abundance.
 (Click here for the National Suicide Prevention Lifeline.)
 The sole purpose of this blog is to give peace to those of us who have been forced to live through this horrific tragedy.